fenago/ml-bootcamp/Lab_6.md

 In
-the next chapter, we look at neural nets: a different type of model, which, in contrast, achieves best performance on unstructured data, such as images.
+the next lab, we look at neural nets: a different type of model, which, in contrast, achieves best performance on unstructured data, such as images.